jbampton/sedona-spatialbench/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the related documentation.
-4. Ensure the standard tests and conformance tests are passing.
+3. Ensure the standard tests and conformance tests are passing.
-5. Ensure your code follows Rust best practices and addresses all lints from clippy.
+4. Ensure your code follows Rust best practices and addresses all lints from clippy.
-6. Open your pull request and wait for a review and approval.
+5. Open your pull request and wait for a review and approval.

 ## Filing Issues